vechiato/uk-next-train/telegram/README.md

 - `criteria`: Notification rules
   - `notify_cancelled`: Alert for cancelled trains
   - `notify_delayed`: Alert for delayed trains
+  - `notify_platform`: Alert when platform is assigned and train is on time
   - `delay_threshold_minutes`: Minimum delay to trigger alert

+## Notification Logic

+The script uses smart notification rules to avoid spam:

+1. **Platform Assignment**: Notifies when a train is on time AND has a platform assigned (useful to know when to head to the platform)
+2. **Delays**: Notifies when delays exceed the threshold
+3. **Cancellations**: Notifies for cancelled trains
+4. **Change Detection**: Only sends notifications when something changes (golden rule)
+   - Won't send duplicate notifications for the same train status
+   - Will notify again if delay increases (e.g., 10min → 15min delay)
+   - Will notify if platform changes or other details update

+Each trip maintains state in `.notification_state.json` to track what was last notified.

 ## Setup
 1. Create a Telegram bot via @BotFather and get your bot token